 The Studio City Notes were subject to a special mandatory redemption at a redemption price in the event that i) the Studio City Project Facility was not executed on or before March 31, 2013; and ii) the funds were not released from the Note Proceeds Account prior to January 28, 2014, the date that was one year from the date of the execution of the Studio City Project Facility due to the failure of the conditions precedent (subject to certain exceptions) to first utilization of the Studio City Project Facility to be satisfied or waived by such date.
-The first condition was satisfied with execution of the Studio City Notes were released from the Note Proceeds Account of the Studio City Notes were released from the Note Proceeds Account to a bank account of Studio City Finance (the "Note Disbursement Account") for the Studio City project cost payments on January 17, 2014.
+The first condition was satisfied with execution of the Studio City Project Facility on January 28, 2013 and the second conditions were satisfied and the first disbursement funds on the Studio City Project were released from the Note Proceeds Account to a bank account of Studio City Finance (the "Note Disbursement Account") for the Studio City project cost payments on January 17, 2014.